Marlin to Marlin Mentoring Program

 - Facilitate the connection of alumni to current students to support the exploration of and participation in experiential learning.

-- Allow alumni to reflect on their experiences, share their story, and the impact completion of an internship, study away, and/or undergraduate research experience had on their professional, civic, and personal lives.
+- Allow alumni to reflect on their experiences, share their story, and the impact completion of an internship, study away, and/or research experience had on their professional, civic, and personal lives.

 - Engage alumni and students in discussion about professional development, navigating life after graduation, and networking.